 The thing is, this is a popular city and it has been written about a hundred and one times… I don’t want to give you folks information which you can easily find in a Lonely Planet and so, without further ado, I am proud to unveil the adventurer’s (hipsters need not apply) guide to Berlin…

-Accommodation: There is plenty of accommodation options in Berlin but I strongly recommend trying to stay somewhere relatively central; this is a big city!
+There is plenty of accommodation options in Berlin but I strongly recommend trying to stay somewhere relatively central; this is a big city!
 I stayed in the truly awesome East Seven Hostel which is hands down one of the most chilled hostels I have found in Europe.
 The facilities are ace, the staff friendly, and the communal area is a great place to get chatting to other sexy backpackers.
 If you are particularly short on cash, I recommend Couchsurfing.
 I don’t think camping within the city is a good idea; I did scope it out but was told by locals to avoid it.
 Make sure to check out the wonderful Vabali Spa Berlin.
+If you are backpacking Berlin AirBnB could be a great option for you & sometimes cheaper than hostels if you have a mate to split the cost with!
+Use this AirBnB coupon code for $35 off your first stay at a great property!

 |East Seven Berlin Hostel